 Under this plan, the first thinning to be done would be to remove unwanted, dead, or fully mature trees.
 You would ideally take out about thirty to forty percent of the standing timber, opening up the canopy in the process.
 Then you would wait a few years until the existing trees (of the type you desire to grow) have dropped seeds which successfully sprouted into seedlings.
 The more trees left initially, the more seeds dropped and, you hope, more new trees taking root.
 Now you want to eliminate around fifty percent of the mature trees to allow more sunlight to reach the saplings.
 This second cut is going to come five years or so, on average, after the initial cut.

-In the Ozarks, where this writer lives, it often takes twenty years or more for hardwood trees to reach the small side of marketable.
+On land in the Ozarks, where this writer lives, it often takes twenty years or more for hardwood trees to reach the small side of marketable.
 It’ll take nearly that long for them to become viable enough to hold their own against competing trees.
 The third and final cut in the shelterwood plan is to take out the remaining old growth trees to allow the younger generation to mature uninterrupted.

 The final two woodlot management methods are the choices most often seen and used by small property owners.
 Both are more hands-on ways of maintaining wooded land, but even then the amount of time required for a tract of land fifty acres or smaller is minimal.
 The “single-tree” and “group-selection” systems involve ongoing thinning of mature and undesirable trees.
 These are great methods for a property owner who needs a constant source of firewood from winter to winter, or maybe a little supplemental income along the line.